Comparative Negligence In Car Accidents

 In some states a finding of contributory negligence in a car accident eliminates any possible recovery by the plaintiff.
 However in other states, including Georgia, a more plaintiff friendly system has been implement.
 Georgia’s system is known as modified comparative negligence.
 The goal of comparative negligence is to divide the damages in direct relation to the percentage of each party’s fault for the car accident.
 In Georgia, comparative negligence has been modified so that there is a 51 percent fault limit on recovery.
-This means that no one can ever recover any compensation for an accident for which they were at majority fault.An Example of how Modified Comparative Negligence Works in Georgia
+This means that no one can ever recover any compensation for an accident for which they were at majority fault, as an Atlanta attorney can explain.An Example of how Modified Comparative Negligence Works in Georgia

 All car accidents can be extremely frustrating, it only gets more frustrating when the other party tries to blame you for the accident.
 After any car accident you should seek the professional assistance of an experienced Atlanta attorney.
-At The Angell Law Firm we have 20 years of trial experience successfully protecting the rights of our clients.
+At The Angell Law Firm we have 20 years of trial experience successfully protecting the rights of our clients, and we understand the principle of comparative negligence in car accidents.
 Call our office at (770) 217-4954 or contact us online to set up a free case evaluation.